oridim/ds220-group-project/README.md

 > ex. <code><strong>V_</strong>123456789</code> -> **V**endor.

 > [!NOTE]
 > The prefixes are just for demonstration purposes _only_.
-Primary keys in the database are purely interger values with no prefixes.
+Primary keys in the database are purely integer values with no prefixes.

 ```sql
 SELECT *